chriisong/MangoCareDemo/README.md

 ### Custom CollectionView Cell with Button that updates Core Data Object Values
 ![Alt Text](Gifs/Prescription.gif)

-### Focus on Accessibility with Dynamic CollectionView Cell Height

 ### Using CareKit and OCKContacts to add Clinic info with MapKit
 ![Alt Text](Gifs/MapKit.gif)